It is the inflammation of the peritoneum, the thin layer of tissue that covers the inside of your abdomen and most of your organs.

-A blood test, called a complete blood count (CBC), can measure your white blood cell count (WBC).
+A blood test called a complete blood count (CBC) can measure your white blood cell count (WBC).
 A high white blood cell count usually indicates inflammation or infection.
-A blood culture can help identify the bacteria that cause the infection or inflammation.
+A blood culture can help identify the bacteria that cause the disease or inflammation.

-If you have an accumulation of fluid in your abdomen, your doctor may use a needle to extract a little and send it to a laboratory for fluid analysis.
+If you accumulate fluid in your abdomen, your doctor may use a needle to extract a little and send it to a laboratory for fluid analysis.
 Making a culture of the liquid can also help identify bacteria.

-Exploratory surgery, your doctor can also perform a paracentesis, a procedure in which fluid is removed from the abdominal cavity through a thin needle and checked for infection.
+In exploratory surgery, your doctor can also perform a paracentesis, in which fluid is removed from the abdominal cavity through a thin needle and checked for infection.

-Paracentesis is useful to identify primary spontaneous peritonitis and secondary peritonitis caused by pancreatitis, this involves taking fluid from the abdomen to directly check for infection.
+Paracentesis helps identify primary spontaneous Peritonitis and secondary Peritonitis caused by pancreatitis; this involves taking fluid from the abdomen to check for infection.
 A thin needle is inserted through the abdominal wall under local anesthesia.